Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 	•	is_number(token: str) -> bool: Checks if a token represents a number.
 	•	is_operator(token: str) -> bool: Checks if a token is a valid PostScript operator.

-parser.py
+`parser.py`

 Interprets tokens and organizes them into executable instructions.

-	•	parse(tokens: List[Token]) -> ASTNode: Converts a list of tokens into an Abstract Syntax Tree (AST) or another structured format that’s easier to interpret.
+	•	parse(tokens: List[Token]) -> ASTNode: Converts a list of tokens into an Abstract Syntax Tree (AST) or another structured format that's easier to interpret.
 	•	parse_expression(tokens: List[Token]) -> ASTNode: Parses expressions, identifying and grouping tokens like if and for into executable expressions.

 executor.py